jwwnz/timekeeping/README.md

 An experimental timesheeting app for lawyers.

+## Purpose
-The idea is to have an app that lawyers can take around with them to add time entries of work done.
+An app that lawyers can take around with them to add time entries of work done.

 This experimental web app will prelude a native app.

+## lightweight
+I intend to minimise the use of third party dependencies.